developer-zebra/developer-zebra-site/how_to_techdoc.md

 **NOTE**: When selecting the source CSP to copy, pick one with a small number of parms with at least one list parm and one string parm.
 BluetoothMgr is a good choice.
 3. Edit one of the parms to match data of the new CSP and REPLICATE THAT ONE for the remaining parms.
 This will minimize editing later.
 **REMEMBER, ALWAYS USE ALL LOWER CASE** for folder names.
+4. Edit the file at the root of the csp directory, which controls the title on the CSP detail page and provides a description elsewhere.

 ### For EMDK-A, EMDK-X and StageNow